 Ion Channels Continue to Function During Voltage Clamp

-The important aspect of the depolarization seen in the example is that it is above threshold.
-Moving the membrane potential above threshold will activate the voltage-gated ion channels.
+The important aspect of the depolarization seen in the example is that it is above .
+Moving the membrane potential above threshold will activate the .
 Sodium channels will open immediately, and sodium will begin rushing into the cell.
-This influx of positive ions would normally cause change the membrane potential to depolarize, but the voltage clamp equipment will measure the ion flow and inject a current of equal strength and opposite charge into the axon to maintain the membrane potential at 0 mV.
-This happens almost instantly and is a constant process, so as the ion flow changes, so does the injected current.
+This influx of positive ions would normally cause the membrane potential to depolarize, but the voltage clamp equipment will measure the ion flow and inject a current of equal strength and opposite charge into the axon to maintain the membrane potential at 0 mV.
+This happens almost instantly and is a constant process, so, as the ion flow changes, so does the injected current.

-Since the ion channels function as expected during the voltage clamp experiment, the voltage-gated sodium channels will inactivate, and the delayed voltage-gated potassium channels will open because, like the sodium channels, they are also activated when the membrane potential reaches threshold.
+Since the ion channels function as expected during the voltage clamp experiment, the voltage-gated sodium channels will inactivate and the delayed voltage-gated potassium channels will open.
+This is because, like the sodium channels, they are also activated when the membrane potential reaches threshold.
 This causes the ion flow to change from inward to outward.
-Normally, potassium efllux would cause a repolarization of the membrane potential, but the voltage clamp equipment will again inject a current that is equal in strength and opposite in charge to the potassium flow to keep the membrane potential steady at 0 mV.
+Normally, potassium efflux would cause a repolarization of the membrane potential, but the voltage clamp equipment will again inject a current that is equal in strength and opposite in charge to the potassium flow to keep the membrane potential steady at 0 mV.

 Researchers can determine how much current is moving through the voltage-gated ion channels by observing how much current the equipment must inject into the cell to keep the membrane potential steady.
 If the equipment has to inject negative current in for 2 milliseconds, then the researchers know that positive ions were flowing in for 2 milliseconds.
-So the voltage-clamp set up allowed researchers in the 1950s to learn about how the voltage-gated ion channels were functioning during an action potential.
+The voltage-clamp setup allowed researchers in the 1950s to learn about how the voltage-gated ion channels were functioning during an action potential.